Inked: tattoos and the military

 Online form: To share your tattoo with us and have it considered for inclusion in future online or physical exhibitions, please follow this link and fill out our short online form.

-Social media using hashtag: If you would like your tattoo to be considered for display on our webpage, share a photo and a brief story to your own Instagram account using the hashtags #inkedAWM and #militarytattsAWM
+Social media using hashtag: If you would like your tattoo to be considered for display on our Ink in the Lines webpage, share a photo and a brief story to your own Instagram account using the hashtags #InkintheLines

 Collected podcast episode 4 - Australia's military tattoos